Volatar/Group7-repo-projects/API Testing Lab/1 API Introduction.md

 ## What Will We Use to Test?
 For this tutorial, we will use Pytest as our testing tool.
 Pytest is an efficient framework that simplifies API Testing.
-To get started, make sure to install the required packages by entering `pip install pytest requests` into your terminal.
+To get started, make sure to install the required packages by entering `pip install pytest requests` and `pip install Flask Flask-RESTful` into your terminal.
 When creating your test file, follow the Pytest convention by naming it with a `test_` prefix, and that any methods within are also begun with `test_`.
 Ensure that the code file includes `import requests` and `import pytest` before generating any tests.